Maison Margiela: Other activities

-First shown in 1989 and introduced in 1992, one of the company's more recognized pieces is the Tabi boot, an interpretation of the traditional split Japanese tabi sock which separates the large toe.
 In 1994 Maison Margiela debuted its first period pieces, with a line of "complete reproductions," after building its previous collection entirely from its archives.
 Maison Margiela debuted a menswear collection in 1998, known as line 10.

-Martin Margiela was creative director for womenswear of the French design house Hermès from 1997 until 2003, with the Maison Martin Margiela team's designs for Hermès unveiled twice a year in Hermes’ rue St-Honoré store.
+Martin Margiela was creative director for womenswear of the French design house Hermès from 1997 until 2003, with the Maison Martin Margiela team's designs for Hermès unveiled twice a year in Hermes' rue St-Honoré store.
 The Independent called the collections "understated," with both "loose-fitting masculine tailoring" and "black crêpe evening dresses," among other items.
+New York Magazine in turn described the designs as "quiet explorations of luxury that focused on classic clothes with subtle but masterful twists."

+Diffusion line

+Launched in 1997, MM6 is a diffusion line for the label.
+MM6 is aimed at the contemporary fashion market as opposed to the avant garde high fashion positioning of mainline Maison Margiela.
+As of 2023, MM6 is still showing runway collections during Milan Fashion Week.

+Footwear

+First shown in 1989 and introduced in 1992, one of the company's more recognized pieces is the Tabi boot, an interpretation of the traditional split Japanese tabi sock which separates the large toe.
+The company collaborated with Converse on shoe designs in 2013.

+Accessories

-New York MAgazine in turn described the designs as "quiet explorations of luxury that focused on classic clothes with subtle but masterful twists."
-Maison Martin Margiela debuted its first haute couture collection in 2006.
-In November 2008 the brand launched a small jewelry and eyewear collection including its first pair of sunglasses, described as "an impenetrable black band that wraps right around the face."
-The house's first fragrance was created in collaboration with L’Oreal, debuting in 2009.
-Maison Margiela debuted a capsule collection for H&M in 2012, consisting largely of reissued pieces from the Margiela archives.
-The company collaborated with Converse on shoe designs in 2013, and has also worked with the watch brand G-Shock and collaborated with Swarovski on ready-to-wear jewelry in 2013.
+In November 2008, Maison Margiela launched a small jewelry and eyewear collection including its first pair of sunglasses, described as "an impenetrable black band that wraps right around the face."
+The brand also collaborated with Swarovski on a jewelry collection in 2013.

+Fragrances

-On 26 September 2018, after the spring/summer 2019 show, Maison Margiela's new fragrance, Mutiny was launched.
-Nose Dominique Ropion took six years to come up with a fragrance that reflects Galliano's vision of the Maison Margiela women.
-Willow Smith, Teddy Quinlivan, Hanne Gaby Odiele, Sasha Lane, Princess Nokia and Molly Bair are the chosen “Mutinist” ambassadors, who will be representing the diversity and individuality of the fragrance.
+Maison Margiela's first fragrance was created in collaboration with L'Oreal, debuting in 2009.
+In 2018, the house's Mutiny fragrance was launched; Nose Dominique Ropion took six years to come up with a fragrance that reflects Galliano's vision of the Maison Margiela women.
+Willow Smith, Teddy Quinlivan, Hanne Gaby Odiele, Sasha Lane, Princess Nokia and Molly Bair were chosen as "Mutinist" ambassadors, representing the diversity and individuality of the fragrance.
+In 2024, Maison Margiela extended its Replica fragrance collection with vegetable garden notes.